Last Christmas: A Greek Winter Tale

 Casey looked down and realized her hand was still on his.
 She moved it away.
 "I guess," she said quietly.
 Then she looked at him.
 "How serious are you guys?"

 Cappie cleared his throat.
-"Despite what you've heard, we've actually only started dating four months ago."
+"Despite what you've heard, we've actually only started dating five months ago."
 He gave her an awkward grin.
 "Trust me; I was also mourning our relationship.
 You know, I cleaned for months on end."

 Casey nodded, understanding the inclination.
 Cappie had had a penchant for cleaning whenever they were broken up.
 It gave her some comfort that he hadn't just jumped into a new relationship.
 "Well, I'll make sure to let the other girls know to be nice."